All Episodes

 Is it days or weeks or months or what?

-So I think I think it's months.
+No, I think it's months.

-It's gonna take us that long.
+It's going to take us that long.

-Uh, because these trials, they you have to get the people enrolled in them, which takes time, and I'm aggressively trying to enroll people for this University of Minnesota trial.
+Because these trials, you have to get the people enrolled in them, which takes time.

 I mean, I'm not sure what I'm getting.

-Uh, Dr. Oz, you're always generous with your time, and we've been doing this as we go through this COVID-19.
+Dr. Oz, you're always generous with your time, and we've been doing this as we go through this COVID-19.

 I don't think we're going to peak in hospitalizations for another week or two.

-Uh that stated, if their peaks are much, much smaller than the New York City peak, then it won't be nearly as painful for those areas.
+That stated, if their peaks are much, much smaller than the New York City peak, then it won't be nearly as painful for those areas.

-And uh we won't have any humanitarian crises threatened where we just don't have enough beds for the people who get ill.
+And we won't have any humanitarian crises threatened where we just don't have enough beds for the people who get ill.

 But it is a lesson to us.

-Other parts of the country are still suffering that that 24-day washout that New York City had to go through.
+Other parts of the country are still suffering that 24-day washout that New York City had to go through.

-Uh Dr. Oz, you're doing amazing work.
+Dr. Oz, you're doing amazing work.

 You're up night and day.